Definition of Onomatopoeia

 Onomatopoeia and its derivative words

-The adjective onomatopoeic can be used in the sentence 'Woof is an example of onomatopoeic word'.
+The adjective onomatopoeic is used in the sentence: "Woof is an example of an onomatopoeic word."

 Onomatopoeia in jokes